flyinglightspeck/StandbyFLSs/README.md

    * Specified Illumination Cell to Display Cell Ratio, `Q`.
 This defined the size of an illumination Cell.

 The output of executing `./utils/detect_obstruction.py` includes:
    * `./assets/Obstructing/Q[value of Q]/G[Group Size]/` contain lists of text files, that recorded coordinates all standby FLSs, coordinates of obstructing standby FLSs, coordinates of illuminating FLSs blocked by them, coordinates of standby FLSs that are visible to human eyes, and coordinates of illuminating FLSs that are visible to human eyes.
+These files are already generated and available in `assests/obstructing/Q*` directories.
    * `./assets/Obstructing/Q[value of Q]/report_Q[value of Q]_G[Group Size]_[shape].csv` contain numbers of visible illuminating FLSs,  numbers of obstructing FLSs, Min/Avg/Max Time checked for an available (not overlapping with any other FLSs) location for standby FLSs.
 This information is reported for each shape, group size, Q and view or angle depending on the variant (include six views, [front, back, top, bottom, left, right] or a tuple indicating granularity and step number).
 This is a row of the report file.